I work in Northeast Mission—what does this mean for employees and customers?

 • Enforced Monday-Friday from 8 am-6 pm

-• Three (3) types of residential permit parking (RPP)—Yes, businesses are eligible for RPP!
-Businesses are eligible for 1 permit for a personal vehicle and up to 3 commercial vehicles registered to the Northeast Mission business
+• Residential permit parking (RPP)—Yes, businesses as well as caregivers, teachers, nurses and more are eligible for RPP!
+For example, businesses are eligible for 1 permit for a personal vehicle and up to 3 commercial vehicles registered to the Northeast Mission business.
+There are three (3) types of RPP:

 • 2-hour RPP: enforced Monday-Friday from 8 am-6 pm (green markings on the proposal)